-3.1 Shear Layer Instabilities
+3.1.
+Shear layer instabilities

-The separated shear layers on a delta wing roll up periodically into discrete vortical substructures as visualised by Gad-el-Hak and Blackwelder [6].
+The separated shear layers on a delta wing roll up periodically into discrete vortical substructures as visualised by Gad-el-Hak and Blackwelder [8].
 This phenomenon was attributed to a Kelvin-Helmholtz type instability of the shear layer.
-The origin of these structures has been the subject of controversy as several researchers [7] [8] revealed the existence of stationary small-scale vortices around the primary vortex.
+The origin of these structures has been the subject of controversy as several researchers [26,31] revealed the existence of stationary small-scale vortices around the primary vortex.
 The spatially fixed substructures were measured by velocity probes at fixed locations, and were identified as a result of time-averaging the flow.
 However, such small scale structures are difficult to measure experimentally.
-PIV and Global Doppler techniques are spatially and temporally limited, whilst LDA and HWA techniques are spatially limited (sampling at a point).
+PIV and Global Doppler techniques are spatially and temporally limited, whilst Laser Doppler Anemometry and Hot Wire Anemometry techniques do not provide instantaneous whole field flow data.
 Therefore it is not feasible to provide a complete unsteady data set of the flowfield which would be necessary to characterise these structures.

 Small scale substructures also require more advanced turbulence modelling than the common Boussinesq-type models.
-However the relationship of the spatially fixed substructures to observed temporal substructures was recently demonstrated by direct numerical simulation (DNS) [5].
-Instantaneous flow visualisation shows the temporal substructures and the transition process with increasing Reynolds number (see figure 1).
-More interestingly the time-averaged flow visualisation shows isosurfaces of time-averaged axial vorticity, and mean vortical substructures.
+However the relationship of the spatially fixed substructures to observed temporal substructures was recently demonstrated by direct numerical simulation (DNS) [37].
+Instantaneous flow visualisation shows the temporal substructures and the transition process with increasing Reynolds number (see Fig. 1).
+In this figure, isosurfaces of axial vorticity are shown and the appearance of small scale substructures at a more upstream location with increasing Reynolds number is observed.
+More interestingly, isosurfaces of the time-averaged axial vorticity for the time-averaged flow show mean vortical substructures.
 These results indicate that the steady and unsteady substructures are not necessarily two separate phenomena.
 Details of the shear layer structure and transition process need to be investigated further.